smuellerDD/lrng/README.md

 Implementation verification as well as performance tests are provided in the `test` directory.

+## LRNG Backports

+Backports to older kernels are provided with the patch sets in `backports`.
+Note, the core idea of these backports is to use the unmodified LRNG patch series and add patches to be applied before and after applying the LRNG patches.

 ## ChaCha20 DRNG

 The ChaCha20 DRNG used by the LRNG is implemented following standard pseudo-